What Credit Score is Needed to Refinance Your Mortgage?

 You can use a refinance calculator to see how much you might save with your loan amount.
 This will help you choose the best time to refinance based on interest rate trends and financial goals.
 Think about the loan term you want, the closing costs you may have, and how your monthly mortgage payments might change.

 Keep in mind that refinancing requires a credit check.
-This check can slightly lower your credit score, but the long-term benefits — like getting a lower interest rate and better loan terms — are usually worth it.
+This check can slightly lower your credit score, but the long-term benefits — like a lower interest rate and better loan terms — are usually worth it.
 A slight dip in your credit score is often manageable.

 Conclusion